nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 | :exclamation:        | Warning about the usage of commands       |

 --------------------------------------------------------------------------------------------------------------------
-## User Interface
+## User Interface (UI)
-There are mainly two different screens that you may face using Foster Family.
+There are mainly two different screens that you may face when using Foster Family.

 ### The Main Window
 ![Ui](images/Ui.png)